 Many senior homeowners with an existing mortgage wonder if they are still eligible for this loan product.
 The answer is yes, it may be possible.
 In general, homeowners who are over the age of 62 with 50-55% or more equity in their home have a good chance of qualifying for a reverse mortgage.
 However, if there is still a significant mortgage balance remaining, then payout may be minimal.
 Because loan proceeds will always go towards paying off existing liens first, a reverse mortgage provides borrowers with the most disposable cash if the home is either paid off or the remaining mortgage balance is low.

 Your exact reverse mortgage loan amount is most accurately identified by speaking with a reverse mortgage professional.
 This professional will educate you on the reverse mortgage process, understand your specific situation and will help calculate your reverse mortgage quote by considering all of the factors above.
-If you are ready to find out how much money you can get from a reverse mortgage and learn more about this flexible retirement planning tool, call American Advisors Group at (888) 998-3147.
+If you are ready to find out how much money you may be able to get from a reverse mortgage and learn more about this flexible retirement planning tool, call American Advisors Group at (888) 998-3147.
 Your reverse mortgage professional will be standing by to take your first step toward learning more about if a reverse mortgage is right for you.

 Bird, Beverly.
 “How Much Equity Do You Need for a Reverse Mortgage?”
 Finance.Zacks.com.
 Demand Media.
 ND.
 Web.
 4 June 2015. http://finance.zacks.com/much-equity-need-reverse-mortgage-6367.html